2011-2016 Volkswagen Jetta sedan

 Tools needed: Panel tool, rotary tool

-An inside look at the Jetta's front door (Crutchfield Research Photo)
+An inside look at the Jetta's front door.
+This is the base system.
+(Crutchfield Research Photo)

 Front door speakers

-The stock front door speakers are 6-3/4" units that can be replaced by a wide variety of 6-1/2" or 5-1/4" aftermarket models.
+The stock front door speakers (woofers, in the case of upper-level models) are 6-3/4" units that can be replaced by a wide variety of 6-1/2" or 5-1/4" aftermarket models.
 Speaker mounting brackets and wireing harnesses are required, and they're included at a great discount when you buy your speakers at Crutchfield.

 Removing and replacing the front speakers isn't hard, but there are multiple steps involved, and there's also some drilling to be done.
 The best way to manage the multiple steps is to work carefully and store all the various screws you're removing in a safe place.
 You'll need them later.
 When it comes to drilling, work carefully, know what's around the area you're drilling into, and always wear eye protection.

-Remember to check the speaker packaging for mounting screws before you get started.
+In both cases, remember to check the speaker packaging for mounting screws before you get started.
+You'll need them to install your new speakers.
+Complete instructions can be found in your Crutchfield MasterSheet.

 The rear tweeters can be found in the door panels (Crutchfield Research Photo)